Discover

 Some warning signs that you’re drinking too much include:

-- regularly drinking too much alcohol
+- regularly binge drinking

 - feeling shame over the amount you drink